Erenga people

-Sungor language, a Nilo-Saharan language.
+Sungor language, a Nilo-Saharan language of the Taman branch.
 Their population was estimated to be around 35,000 according to a 1996 source.

 Culture

 The Erenga are mainly pastoralists who raise goats, cattle, and camels.
 They also engage in subsistence agriculture.

 The Erenga have a clan system where the Shali, Awra, and Girga clans are some of the most influential groups.